D2klaas/dzPortals/docs/documentation.md

 ## Zone
 <img width="225" height="225" alt="Area Gizmo in editor" src="screens/zone-icon.PNG">
 Zone should containe all visual instances of the defining space.
-If the zone is culled it gets hidden and so do all of its children nodes.
+If the zone is culled it gets hidden and so do all of its child nodes.

 ### Properties:
 * disabled: zone gets excluded from calculation.
 The zone will stay in its initial state until disabled = false is set